marczaku/csharp-201-intermediate/csharp-201-enums/README.md

-# 003.6 Console Intermediate 1 - Enums

 Enums are an Excellent Tool in C# to represent Collections of Identifiers in a Type-Safe manner.
 Think of different kind of Elements, or Chess Piece Types, or different Phases of a Card Game.
 We will take a look at the original problem, and how different approaches, that are possible without the use of Enums, are not satisfying enough.

-## 1. Using Multiple Bools to Represent Multiple Values
+# 1 Using Multiple Bools to Represent Multiple Values

 - Sometimes, we want to track a variable, that can have a fixed set of different values
 - **For example:** GameState, CharacterType, Element, AttackType, Difficulty, Rarity, …